hbp-unibi/cinder/README.md

 network simulators simulating a single neuron.

-Conceptually, each single neuron simulation is represented by an autonomous ordinary differential equation (ODE) which is automatically assembled using
+Conceptually, each single neuron simulation is represented by an autonomous ordinary differential equation (ODE) which is automatically assembled at compile time using variadic templates.
+This single ODE representing the entire neuron, including its membrane and current sources, is then solved using a numerical differential equation integrator.

 ### Implemented neuron models